PHYSICAL · BODY SHAPE

 Frequently asked questions

 Apple shape is the most prevalent body shape among adult women in high-income countries, estimated at 55-60% in NHANES data.
 This represents a shift from previous decades: in the 1960s and 1970s, rectangular and pear shapes were more prevalent.
 The increase in apple prevalence tracks trends in central body composition that have occurred in most high-income populations over the same period.
 Among younger women (18-35), pear and hourglass shapes are more common relative to older cohorts, as central body composition distribution tends to increase with age.
+Body shape distribution data from the NCSU body scan study is compiled on the body statistics page.

 Yes, significantly.
 Hormonal changes across the lifespan alter where the body stores composition.
 Women typically experience a redistribution from lower-body to central composition after menopause, driven by declining oestrogen levels.
 Men also tend to accumulate more central composition with age.
 This means many people who identify as pear or hourglass shaped in their 20s and 30s find their shape shifts toward rectangular or apple by their 50s and 60s.
 Resistance training and maintaining muscle mass with age can partially counteract this redistribution.